 Proposed arrangements for the assessment of the submission including examiners, criteria to be used, where the oral will take place

-Any issues about specific needs for supporting the student due to the nature of the research etc – impact on skills training requirements, Supervisory requirements etc
+Any issues about specific needs for supporting the student due to the nature of the research etc. – impact on skills training requirements, Supervisory requirements etc.

 Detailed information about how the practical component will be supervised